mdimado/ai-automation-dev/README.md

 > AI is in the same early stage as Bitcoin in 2011.
 The ones building now will be the ones who lead later.

-### A 30 day study plan with resources to covering AI agents, automation, and workflows
+### A 30 day study plan with resources covering AI agents, automation, and workflows
 1. Transformers
 2. Huggingface
 3. Langchain